 Types of flight safety checklists

 In professional flying, the use of checklists is a matter of course.
 In private aviation, they are often considered unnecessary or a nuisance.
-It is often assumed that all checklist items must be memorized by the pilot.
-Of course, it is good if the contents of all checks are mastered.
-But in the hustle and bustle of everyday life and in the tense situation before takeoff, something can be forgotten.
+The assumption is that the pilot must memorize all checklist items.
+Of course, it is good if they’ve mastered the contents of all checks.
+But in the hustle and bustle of everyday life and in the tense situation before takeoff, it’s easy to forget an item.
 Therefore, it is better to rely on a checklist to be on the safe side.

-It is not a sign of weakness or poor flying skills when checklists are used.
+It is not a sign of weakness or poor flying skills to use checklists.
 Rather, it shows the desired level of professionalism when pilots have a tool to assist them in their checks.
 In this way, it also shows how important their own safety and that of their passengers and the people around them is to them.

-Basically, checklists are distinguished between “follow up checklists” and “read-and-do checklists:
+Basically, there are “follow up checklists” and “read-and-do checklists:

 - Follow-up checklists: In a “follow-up checklist”, the pilot first does the checks mentally.
-Afterwards, they take the actual checklist and go through all the items again to see if any were forgotten.
-This type of checklist is used primarily for exterior checks on the aircraft, preflight inspections, and after aircraft takeoff.
+Afterwards, they take the actual checklist and go through all the items again to see if they’ve forgotten anything.
+This type of checklist is primarily for exterior checks on the aircraft, preflight inspections, and after aircraft takeoff.
 Some pilots might actually forget to check a certain item in years.
-Once a check has disappeared from the checklist in their mind, it is usually never performed again unless they use a mnemonic.
+Once a check is gone from the checklist in their mind, they usually never perform it again unless they use a mnemonic.

 - Read-and-do checklist: A “read-and-do checklist” involves reading and working through item by item.
 This type of checklist is used, for example, when starting the engine or most emergency procedures.
 Especially in emergency situations, the stress level is very high.
-Then a checklist can be used to ensure that all necessary actions were performed in the correct order.
+Then you can use a checklis to ensure that you’ve performed all necessary actions in the correct order.

 The certification and operation of an aircraft are based on the specifications and guidelines of the manufacturer and the aviation authorities.
-That is why the content of a checklist may not simply be changed.
+That is why you cannot simply change the content of a checklist.
 However, it is quite possible to adapt the format to practical needs.

 Taking safety standards to new heights with digital help